 - About Me

-I am a research fellow at the school of Theology and Religious Studies at the University of Tartu.
-I hold a PhD in History from the European University Institute.
+I am a lecturer in East European and Eurasian Studies at the Johan Skytte Institute of Political Studies at the University of Tartu.
 My research and publications broadly focus on:

 - Russian Empire in the 19th and 20th centuries, the independent states of Estonia, Latvia, and Belarus;

 - The history of cartography, mapping and geographical sciences;